• Skip to main content

 In the video instructions below I have a tip for making those creases!
 However, if you want to avoid any extraneous creases and folds, then use the ruler to measure and mark the midpoint of each side.

-Folding method for making a triangle and square puzzle
+Collage of photos showing folding method for making a triangle and square puzzle

 Finally, cut out the triangles along the creases.